 If you don’t get exactly that size it doesn’t matter, but if you want to use precisely those dimenstions then:

 - Use the Pick Tool to select the rectangle

 - Un-select the ‘Lock ratio’ button so that the x and y measurements can be changed separately to each other

 - Type in “15″ for the x measurement, and “9″ for the y measurement

-- (then it’s usualy best to go back and re-select the ‘Lock ratio’ button)
+- (then it’s usually best to go back and re-select the ‘Lock ratio’ button)

 Use the Pick tool to select the circle and rectangle.
-Then press “C” on the keyboard to make sure both objects are on the same imaginary central line
+Then press “C” on the keyboard.
+This will make sure both objects are lined up vertically with each other.

 (You can also go via the menu: Arrange> Align and Distribute> Align centers vertically)